Almost mathematics, Persistence module, and Tamarkin category: -action on categories

 \subsection{Enhanced triangulated persistence category}

-We have the following result concerns enhancement of triangulated persistence categories (TPC) in the sense of \cite{TPF}.
-We are not going to fully explain the definition therein, but using the following version as explained in \cite[Remark 2.23-(d)]{TPF}.
-A TPC could be regarded as a triangulated 1-category $\mathcal{T}$ equipped with a triangulated $\arbR$-action, and in addition: For every object $F$, there exists a distinguished triangle $F \rightarrow \nT_r (F) \rightarrow K \xrightarrow{+1}$ such that $K$ is Tamarkin torsion\footnote{In \textit{loc. cit.}, $r$-torsion objects are called $r$-acyclic objects.} (\autoref{Def:Tamarkin torsion} works for triangulated categories).
-However, in \autoref{example: torsion objects}, we observe that this extra condition is automatic for the enhanced version. \begin{Prop} If $\cC$ is a stable ${\bfk}$-linear category equipping an $\arbR$-action, then its homotopy category ${h\cC}$ is a TPC. \end{Prop} \begin{proof}By \cite[Theorem 1.1.2.14]{HA}, we have that $\mathcal{T}={h\cC}$ is a triangulated category such that distinguished triangles descent from fiber sequences.
-The $\arbR$-action on $\cC$ naturally descent to $\mathcal{T}={h\cC}$.
+We have the following result concerning an enhancement of triangulated persistence categories (TPC) in the sense of \cite{TPF}.
+We are not going to fully explain the definition therein, but instead use the following version as explained in \cite[Remark 2.23-(d)]{TPF}.
+A TPC can be regarded as a triangulated 1-category $\mathcal{T}$ equipped with a triangulated $\arbR$-action, and in addition: For every object $F$, there exists a distinguished triangle $F \rightarrow \nT_r (F) \rightarrow K \xrightarrow{+1}$ such that $K$ is Tamarkin torsion\footnote{In \textit{loc. cit.}, $r$-torsion objects are called $r$-acyclic objects.} (\autoref{Def:Tamarkin torsion} works for triangulated categories).
+However, in \autoref{example: torsion objects}, we observe that this extra condition is automatic for the enhanced version. \begin{Prop} If $\cC$ is a stable ${\bfk}$-linear category equipped with an $\arbR$-action, then its homotopy category ${h\cC}$ is a TPC. \end{Prop} \begin{proof}By \cite[Theorem 1.1.2.14]{HA}, we have that $\mathcal{T}={h\cC}$ is a triangulated category such that distinguished triangles descend from fiber sequences.
+The $\arbR$-action on $\cC$ naturally descends to $\mathcal{T}={h\cC}$.